happy-whenyou/java-practice/README.md

 # java-practice
-This repository contains several assignments for Dhruv to practice Java.
+This repository contains several assignments for D to practice Java.

 Assignment 1: Basic Math operators